agilous/buildkite-failure-report/prompt_plan.md

    - **Step 5.3**: Implement error handling for API errors when fetching logs.

 ## 6. **Parse Logs to Extract Test Failures**
-   - **Step 6.1**: Create a method to parse the logs and extract test failures.
+   - **Step 6.1**: Create a LogParserService class in lib/services/log_parser_service.rb to handle RSpec test failure extraction.
+   - **Step 6.2**: The service should include methods for parsing raw log content, identifying test failure blocks, and extracting failure details (file, line, message).
-   - **Step 6.2**: Write RSpec tests for various log formats to ensure the parsing logic is robust.
+   - **Step 6.3**: Write comprehensive RSpec tests in spec/services/log_parser_service_spec.rb to verify parsing of different RSpec failure formats, handling of multi-line error messages, ANSI color codes, and edge cases.
-   - **Step 6.3**: Implement error handling for malformed logs.
+   - **Step 6.4**: Implement robust error handling for malformed logs, missing information, and invalid data.
+   - **Step 6.5**: The service should return structured data that can be easily converted to JSON in the next step.

 ## 7. **Format and Output Test Failures as JSON**
    - **Step 7.1**: Create a method to format the extracted test failures into the specified JSON structure using `json` gem.